voxpupuli/puppet-cassandra/REFERENCE.md

 ##### <a name="-cassandra--schema--connection_tries"></a>`connection_tries`

-Data type: `integer`
+Data type: `Integer`

-How many times do try to connect to
+How many times to try a connection to Cassandra.
+Also see `connection_try_sleep`.
-Cassandra.
-See also `connection_try_sleep`.

 Default value: `6`

 ##### <a name="-cassandra--schema--connection_try_sleep"></a>`connection_try_sleep`

-Data type: `integer`
+Data type: `Integer`

 How much time to allow between the number of tries specified in `connection_tries`.

 Default value: `30`

-##### <a name="-cassandra--schema--cql_types"></a>`cql_types`

-Data type: `hash`

-Creates new `cassandra::schema::cql_type` resources.

-Default value: `{}`

 ##### <a name="-cassandra--schema--cqlsh_additional_options"></a>`cqlsh_additional_options`

-Data type: `string`
+Data type: `Optional[String[1]]`

 Any additional options to be passed to the `cqlsh` command.

-Default value: `''`
+Default value: `undef`

 ##### <a name="-cassandra--schema--cqlsh_client_config"></a>`cqlsh_client_config`

-Data type: `string`
+Data type: `Optional[Stdlib::Absolutepath]`

-Set this to a file name
-(e.g. '/root/.puppetcqlshrc') that will then be used to contain the the credentials for connecting to Cassandra.
-This is a more secure option than having the credentials appearing on the command line.
-This option is only available in Cassandra >= 2.1.
+Set this to a file name (e.g. '/root/.puppetcqlshrc') This will contain the credentials for connecting to Cassandra.

 Default value: `undef`

 ##### <a name="-cassandra--schema--cqlsh_client_tmpl"></a>`cqlsh_client_tmpl`

-Data type: `string`
+Data type: `String[1]`

 The location of the template for configuring the credentials for the cqlsh client.
-This is ignored unless `cqlsh_client_config` is set.

 Default value: `'cassandra/cqlshrc.erb'`

 ##### <a name="-cassandra--schema--cqlsh_command"></a>`cqlsh_command`

-Data type: `string`
+Data type: `Stdlib::Absolutepath`

 The full path to the `cqlsh` command.